 So let’s get some facts about the Centre Pompidou and have a look at what is inside, shall we?
 Allons-y!

-1. Named after former president George Pompidou
+1. It is named after former president George Pompidou.

 Centre Pompidou is named after Georges Pompidou, a former President of France from 1969 to 1974.